teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/uc3_add_visualize_noncloud-servers/import_nonCloud_servers_via_button.md

 ## Description

-This use case allows a **project team** to upload Private Infrastructure equipments by importing the files, into a digital service previously created.
+This use case allows a **project team** to upload Private Infrastructure equipments by importing the files, into a digital service version previously created.
 The file types are **datacenter**, **physical equipment** and **virtual equipment**.

 The files should be in `.csv` or `.xlsx` format.
 For **CSV files** specifically, both commas and semicolons are